jhu-dvrk/dvrk-readthedocs/docs/pages/software/applications/utilities.rst

 * https://github.com/jhu-dvrk/sawIntuitiveResearchKit/tree/main/ros/dvrk_hrsv_widget

-This application creates two small widgets which display the current state of the dVRK console.
+This application creates two small widgets which display the current state of the dVRK system.
 It will show if the operator is present, if the clutch or camera pedal is pressed as well as which PSM is teleoperated by which MTM.
-ROS is used to track the console's state.
+ROS is used to track the system's state.
 The two widgets can be dragged on top of the left and right views in the stereo display.
 This is a poor man's version of the UI in a clinical system but it can still help users who are not familiar with